Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the National Science and Engineering Research Council of Canada for funding.
-We acknowledge Sharcnet and the Research and High-Performance Computing Support at McMaster University for computational resources.
+We acknowledge Sharcnet (NcMaster) and Clumeq (McGill) High-Performance Computing Centres of Compute Canada for computational resources.
 We also thank Harith Humadi, Nana Ofori-Opoku, Jeff Hoyt, Ken Elder, Michael Greenwood, Joel Berry, and Peter Stefanovic for help with code development and useful discussions.